How to Mount a Folder as a Drive in Windows 11

 Step 3: Mount Your Folder as a Drive

-Note: Replace X: with the drive letter you want to assign (like B: or G:).
+Note: Replace X: with the drive letter you want (like B: or G:).
 Make sure the letter is not already used by another drive.

 Step 4: Access Your New Drive

-Now open File Explorer and look under This PC.
-You should see the new drive letter you chose — clicking it will take you directly to your folder.
+Open File Explorer.
+Look under This PC.
+You should see the new drive letter you chose.
+Click it.
+You go directly to your folder.

 Step 5: Remove the Mounted Drive (If Needed)

-If you want to remove the mounted drive later, open Windows Terminal again and type:
+Do you want to remove the mounted drive later?
+Open Windows Terminal again.
+Type:

 subst B: /D